Women in government: Systematic challenges

 There have been many arguments saying the plurality-majority voting system is a disadvantage to the chance that women get into office.
 Andrew Reynolds brings forth one of these arguments by stating: "Plurality-majority single-member-district systems, whether of the Anglo-American first-past-the-post (FPTP) variety, the Australian preference ballot alternative vote (AV), or the French two-round system (TRS), are deemed to be particularly unfavorable to women's chances of being elected to office".
 Andrew believes that the best systems are list-proportional systems.
 "In these systems of high proportionality between seats won and votes cast, small parties are able to gain representation and parties have an incentive to broaden their overall electoral appeal by making their candidate lists as diverse as possible".

 Even once elected, women tend to hold lesser valued cabinet ministries or similar positions.
 These are sometimes described as "soft industries" and include health, education, and welfare.
 Far less often do women hold executive decision-making authority in more powerful domains or those that are associated with traditional notions of masculinity (such as finance and the military).
 Typically, the more powerful the institution, the less likely it is that women's interests will be represented.
 Additionally, in more autocratic nations, women are less likely to have their interests represented.

 Many women attain political standing due to kinship ties, as they have male family members who are involved in politics.
+Studies have found women's desire to run is heavily bolstered by relational encouragement.
 These women tend to be from higher income, higher status families and thus may not be as focused on the issues faced by lower income families.
 In The United States, the lower end of the professional ladder contains a higher proportion of women while the upper level contains a higher proportion of men.
 Research shows that women are underrepresented in head positions in state agencies making up only 18% of Congress and 15% of corporate board positions.
-When women do gain any level of representation it is in the fields of health, welfare, and labor.
-They are seen to be addressing issues labeled as feminine.
+When women do gain any level of representation it is often in the fields more heavily associated with traditionally feminine traits such as health, welfare, and labor.

+When women are represented, however, it can open doors for other female candidates.
+A 2018 study in the American Economic Journal: Economic Policy found that for German local elections "female council candidates advance more from their initial list rank when the mayor is female.
+This effect spreads to neighboring municipalities and leads to a rising share of female council members."